wp-plugins/bublaa-embeddable-forums/readme.txt

 == Frequently Asked Questions ==

-You can contact us for any questions, feedback and requests at info@bublaa.com or at http://bublaa.com/bubble/about-bublaa
+You can contact us for any questions, feedback and requests at info@bublaa.com or at [about bublaa forum](http://bublaa.com/#!/bubble/about-bublaa)

 == Screenshots ==